-The price of rough diamonds continues to increase.
-The Company's diamond consultants, WWW International Diamond Consultants Ltd. ("WWW"), informed the Company that current rough diamond prices are significantly higher than the February 2011 pricebook used in the Feasibility Study.
-This increase was confirmed by an updated valuation by WWW of the diamond parcels from Star and Orion South which showed that diamond prices have increased between 31 and 46 percent above the February, 2011 prices (See SGF News Release dated July 28, 2011).
-Model Prices ranging between US\$172 and US\$456 per carat have been determined for the diamond populations of the major kimberlite units that make up the Star and Orion South Kimberlites.
-These updated Model Prices will have a significant positive effect on the future economics of the Star - Orion South Diamond Project.
+The price of rough diamonds continued to increase during the first three quarters of 2011.
+The Company's diamond consultants, WWW International Diamond Consultants Ltd. ("WWW"), informed the Company that rough diamond prices were significantly higher than the February 2011 pricebook used in the Feasibility Study.
+This increase was confirmed in July when the Company undertook an updated valuation by WWW of the diamond parcels from Star and Orion South which showed that diamond prices increased between 31 and 46 percent above the February, 2011 prices (See SGF News Release dated July 28, 2011).
+Model Prices ranging between US\$172 and US\$456 per carat were determined for the diamond populations of the major kimberlite units that make up the Star and Orion South Kimberlites from the July valuation update.